- You Are In:

-There are 57 pumping stations which transport wastewater to the Belle Greve Wastewater Centre, where non-biodegradable matter up to 6mm in diameter is removed from the flow by mechanical screens.
+There are 57 pumping stations which transport wastewater to the Belle Greve Wastewater Centre, where non-biodegradable matter over 6mm in diameter is removed from the flow by mechanical screens.
 Grit, which would otherwise damage pipelines and pumps, is also removed.
 The resulting wastewater is then discharged through a long sea outfall pipe which extends more than 2km out into the fast flowing waters of the Little Russel.

 Ultra-Violet (UV) rays of the sun and the natural wave action together with massive dilution provide the current bacteriological breakdown, such that any effects from the outfall are virtually eliminated once more than 20 to 30 metres away.
 This was backed up by scientific evidence provided by global water quality experts Intertek, who carried out an in-depth study of our bathing waters back in 2011, which can be viewed by clicking the button below.

 The surface water drainage system is a combination of douits, ditches, channels, culverts, pipes and 9 pumping stations that take rainwater and any other liquid run-off from the land (a surface water outfall is shown in the image below).
 Many landowners throughout the Island share the responsibility for ensuring that these are kept clear from debris that would otherwise block the flow of water and cause flooding.